Lostlitus/notes/cpp/keywords.md

 int val = 10;
 ```

-The example above well resloves the multiply definition error.
+The example above well resloves the multiple definition error.

 ### 2. For function